nayracoop/nayra-cli/README.md

  :zap:Then run
 **`npm run dev`**
-to start the app in dev environment!
+to start the API in dev environment!
 That's it!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.